circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 # Deployment Tasks per release
 Things to do manually in the Cyclos production-environment when deploying a new release of the PHP registrationform to production.

+## Deployment Tasks for next release
+1. Add a new operation for the topup functionality:
+	- Go to Systeem > [Operaties] Scripts: 'Toevoegen'.
+Choose 'Operatie'.
+Fill in the form for creating a new script:
+	Naam									: topup
+	Uitgevoerd met alle permissies			: Keep checked
+	Maak gebruik van bibliotheek (scripts)	: mollie
+	Script code uitgevoerd wanneer de operatie wordt uitgevoerd: Paste the contents of cyclos_configuration\scripts\topup.groovy in the textarea field.
+	Script code uitgevoerd wanneer de externe website de gebruiker terug naar Cyclos stuurt: Paste the contents of cyclos_configuration\scripts\topup_redirect.groovy in the textarea field.

+	- Go to Systeem > [Operaties] Operaties: Toevoegen.
+Fill in the form for creating a new operation:
+	[Detail tab]:
+	Naam			: Opwaarderen
+	Interne naam	: topup
+	Beschrijving	: Met deze operatie kan een gebruiker zijn saldo opwaarderen.
+	Label			: Saldo opwaarderen
+	Ingeschakeld voor kanalen: select 'Main' and 'Mobiele App'
+	Pictogram		: Select the creditcard icon on the second row
+	Aangepaste toestemmingslabel: Opwaarderen
+	Omvang			: Gebruiker
+	Script			: topup
+	Resultaattype	: Externe redirect
+	Hoofdmenu		: Geldzaken
+	Gebruikers management sectie: Geldzaken
+	Enabled for active users: Check this
+	Enabled for pending users: Uncheck this
+	Informatie tekst: (Fill in the text from the test environment, using HTML-mode to get the correct font-color.)

+		[Formuliervelden tab]:
+		Create the following 'formulierveld':
+			Weergegeven naam: Bedrag
+			Interne naam: amount
+			Datatype: Decimale
+			Decimalen: 2
+			Verplicht: Check this
+			Bereik: 25,00 tot 10000,00

+	- Go to Systeem > [Gebruikers configuratie] Producten > 'Algemeen (voor iedereen)'.
+Under [Algemeen] change 'Operaties' so 'Opwaarderen' has both 'Geactiveerd' and 'Uitvoeren op mezelf' checked.

+2. Set the payment_id field to be unique within idealDetail userrecords:
+	- Go to Systeem > [Systeemconfiguratie] Recordtypen > 'iDEAL transacties' and click the 'Fields' tab.
+Open the paymentId field and check its 'Uniek' property.

 ## Deployment Tasks for release 1.2.0
 1. Add a field to the alternativePaymentValidation Operation:
 	- Go to Systeem > [Operaties] Operaties > 'Validatie afwijkende betaalmethode'.
 Click the tab 'Formuliervelden' > 'Toevoegen'.
 Fill in the form for creating a new form field: